 By then we’d waded into all kinds of territory.
 I took a breath and said, “Yeah, well, I am Jewish.
 I went to Hebrew school.
 My mom’s Jewish.
 But I became a Christian when I was 13.”
-I’d basically just told him I murdered 12 young children.
+I’d basically just told him something akin to I murdered 12 young children.
 He called me nasty names in Yiddish, which, of course, I understood.
 The plane took off.
 I thought, Shit.
-I’m not AT ALL interested in converting anyone to Christianity.
-He can worship Yoda so far as I’m concerned.
+I’m not AT ALL interested in forcefully converting anyone to Christianity.
+He can worship Yoda (smallest character in our alphabet!) so far as I’m concerned.
 I’m engaged with faith, not proper nouns.
 But he’s a dog on meat.
 Why would a woman from a prominent Jewish NY family convert to Christianity?
 He’s insulted, offended, mesmerized the way someone might be passing a car accident.

 “No matter what I do, I’m in a bad way.
-I can’t clean up my stained soul.
+I can’t clean up my stained soul and no one can save me.
 But what if you could make a new way?
 What if I could access a Golem-suit, like a costume of perfection?”
 He nods.
 I keep plugging along, “Yeah, so, in order to access that kind of costume, something perfect would have to enter into territory unfit for Itself, right?
 So how, then, does perfection enter into imperfection?
 What if there was a way to stake out one touchstone in hell?”
 He’s got nothing to say, so I just keep going.

 “OK, so God’s a gambler, right?
 We have free will.
 That was a hell of a gamble, literally, it seems.”
 I laugh here, hoping he will.
 He doesn’t.
 I plunge on, “So then, here’s the bargain.
 God makes a deal with the dictator of the country that I’m stuck inside of.
 God and the dictator agree: God sends the heir of his kingdom to the other territory, the one I’m imprisoned in.
 Then that dictator can have his way with God’s heir.
 He can give it his best shot.
 For 30 years, he has unlimited access and opportunity to pervert the heir.
+God agrees that there’s no shield on his heir, nothing the dictator can’t do to try to infect the heir.
 It would only take a splinter of sin, a fraction of evil, and both sides would then belong to the dictator.”
 I’m going full on now, just as the plane hits cruising altitude.
 The whole exchange will last maybe 20 minutes.

 “So you know, then, the dictator, that dumb, proud fuck, he’s rubbing his hands together saying, Sure!”
 I’ve got my seatmate’s undivided attention.
 “So the heir is subject to a full on assault orchestrated by the dictator, raped nine ways to Sunday.
 But the dictator, he gets carried away.
 The coup de grâce – the dictator murders the heir.”
 My new friend waited for the punch line, but he is very polite now; his face is inscrutable.
 I finish, “Yeah, well, big mistake, killing him.
 Because the thing is, the heir is perfect, so what happens is that for an instant something perfect, something unable to die achieves death voluntarily.
 For a moment hell swallows the perfect thing, consumes the heir whole before realizing that it’s categorically impossible for imperfection to contain perfection.
 And just like that, hell vomits the heir back up, no choice.
 And violà, the dictator is fucked as he watches the veil torn in two, top to bottom.
-Now there’s this outpost, an intersection where, if I go, there’s a passage, a holy tunnel, a golem-elevator that I can use by stepping into the heir’s costume.”
+And the heir emerges with a new death-suit, a spiritual costume.
+Now there’s this outpost, an intersection where, if I go, there’s a passage, a holy tunnel, a golem-elevator that I can use by stepping into the heir’s costume.
+I get to go home”

 I shut up.
-He doesn’t even pull away from where he’s leaned into me until I deliberately lean back.
+My row-mate doesn’t even pull away from where he’s leaned into me until I deliberately lean back.
 He follows my lead, and leans back into his seat, suddenly embarrassed.
 Now I’m so tired I do not want to talk at all.
 I locate the pills I take for sleep, and say, “Please tell them I’m skipping all the meals, I’m going to sleep.”
 I strap on my sleep mask, headphones.
 I plan to pretend to sleep.
 I can’t sleep.
 I never sleep in my own bed, or in first class, but economy class?
 Hahahahaha.
 I fell asleep that moment and slept 14 hours; I never used the toilet, never smelled food, nothing.
 More than a half day later, my now old friend taps my back lightly as we touch down in Istanbul, his eyes wide with incredulity.
 He says, “I’ve never seen anyone sleep like that on a plane!”
 We swap blessings as he heads to Tell Aviv.
 Now I can shit myself before catching my next flight.
-He’s not impressed with my evangelism, but that I can sleep.
+I slept!
 God works how God works.

 I’m selling a product people either think they already own, or, on the other hand, think is ridiculous.
 It’s a total fucking blast.